webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/multi-network-aws.rst

    In this example, each Bcome namespace is populated by a separate lookup against EC2 - i.e. each namespace maps to its own ``Inventory``.

+   Filter keys map to labels set on servers in EC2.

 Tree Hierarchy
 ==============